II: Reading Data & IPEDS

 • Plus, if we start with these absolute paths and then need to change, it will then become a real pain to update everything

-• So, we should ALWAYS use relative paths instead (this one of the only strict rules for assignments)
+• So, we should ALWAYS use relative paths instead (this is one of the only strict rules for assignments)

 Relative Paths